ufo-kit/ufo-core/docs/manual/using/background.rst

     scheduler.props.enable_tracing = True
     scheduler.run(g)

-which will generate traces for OpenCL (saved in ``opencl.PID.json``) and general events (saved in ``trace.PID.json``).
-To visualize the trace events, you can use the Google Chrome or Chromium browser, go to chrome://tracing and load the JSON files.
+and analyse the generated traces for OpenCL (saved in ``opencl.PID.json``) and general events (saved in ``trace.PID.json``).
+To visualize the trace events, you can either use the distributed ``ufo-prof`` tool or Google Chrome or Chromium by going to chrome://tracing and loading the JSON files.